 So, when James Elliott, the Canoe River Cleaner, approached us explaining his intention of keeping the river clean and reducing the pollution in what was once a focal point of our town, we could not pass up the opportunity to support him.

-James’ mission is simple, “to keep the waterway tidy and healthy on a regular basis.
+James’ mission is simple, “to keep the waterway tidy and healthy regularly.
 Something that has not been done before.”

 Over 300 bags of litter collected since Christmas